speed47/dvdisaster/README.md

 ## :twisted_rightwards_arrows: Choose between 3 protection modes ("codecs")

+For a more detailed explanation of the algorithms, please refer to the [codecs specification PDF](documentation/codecs.pdf).

 :one: **RS01** creates error correction files which are stored separately from the image they belong to.
 The artefact is an **ecc** file, which must be stored on another media than the one we're protecting.